 Trip interruption / baggage insurance

 - Get documentation from your airline about the delay or lost luggage

 - Make your purchases and save all your receipts

 - Submit receipts as soon as you can

 The basics of travel insurance are pretty straight forward once you understand how it works.
 Look at your employee benefits and credit card benefits first before buying a policy.
-If you still require coverage, speak to an insurance broker instead of buying it directly from a travel agent or tour operator.
-Travel insurance is a must; never travel without it.
+If you still require coverage, speak to an insurance broker, travel agent or tour operator to find out what they recomment.
+Travel insurance is a must, never travel without it.

 Check out other parts of the series below

 Part 2: How to pick a vacation destination